How to Make Drumstick (Moringa) Curry

-- 1 tbsp tamarind pulp, soak tamarind in warm water for 30 minutes.
+- 1 tablespoon tamarind pulp, soak tamarind in warm water for 30 minutes.
 Squeeze to get the pulp

 - Wash drumsticks.
-Cut them in 2 1/2 inch length pieces.
+Cut them in 2 1/2-inch length pieces.
 Parboil them, adding just sufficient water and a little salt.
 You can do this using a pressure cooker also.
-Keep aside.
+Set aside.

-- Dry grind grated coconut, mustard seeds, and red chilies.
+- Dry-grind grated coconut, mustard seeds, and red chilies.
 Make a coarse mix.
-Keep aside.
+Set aside.

-- Heat oil in a deep bottomed pan.
-Throw mustard seeds and curry leaves into it.
-Let mustard splatter.
-Pour parboiled drumstick.
+- Heat oil in a deep-bottomed pan.
+Throw in the mustard seeds and curry leaves for the tempering.
+Let the mustard seeds splatter.
+Add parboiled drumsticks.
 Lower the fire.
 Add turmeric powder, jaggery, and salt.
-Gently turn drumstick and mix.
-Allow the content to cook.
+Gently turn drumsticks and mix.
+Allow the contents to cook.
 It may take about 3-4 minutes.
-Cover the pan for fast cooking.
+Cover the pan for faster cooking.

-- Add tamarind pulp. mix well.
-Cook till the content somewhat dries up.
+- Add tamarind pulp and mix well.
+Cook till the contents somewhat dries up.

 - Add coconut mixture.
-Gently turn and mix the content, so that the drumstick does not break/open.
+Gently turn and mix the contents so that the drumsticks do not break or open.
 Continue cooking for 30 seconds.
 Turn off the fire.

-- Drum stick curry is ready to eat.
-You can eat a few pieces just like that or use it as a side dish for rice, flatbread, or for any main course meal.
+- The drumstick curry is ready to eat.
+You can eat a few pieces alone or use it as a side dish for rice, flatbread, or for any main course meal.